 Why the payment institution license?

-Crowdestate has been operating the segregated Client Account since early 2015 and as such, the segregated Client Account falls under the regulation of the European Payment Services Directive (PSD2).
-While preparing our international expansion, we were surprised to learn, that the same PSD2 directive is interpreted quite differently by the regulators in different European Union member states.
+Crowdestate has been operating the segregated Client Account since early 2015, and as such, the segregated Client Account falls under the regulation of the European Payment Services Directive (PSD2).
+While preparing for our international expansion, we were surprised to learn that the same PSD2 directive is interpreted quite differently by the regulators in different European Union member states.
 The more liberal regulators (like the Estonian FSA) considered the Client Account and the related payment services to be falling under the exemptions of the PSD2 directive, and the more strict ones had an exactly opposite opinion.

-It became clear that without having a payment institution license, Crowdestate’s expansion plans would be seriously endangered or in the best case, limited to the small number of more liberal European Union member states.
+It became clear that without having a payment institution license, Crowdestate’s expansion plans would be seriously endangered or, in the best case, limited to the small number of more liberal European Union member states.

-Parallelly, the European Parliament was working on the draft regulation of the European Crowdfunding Service Providers and the topic of payments related to the crowdfunded projects has been included in the early drafts of the regulation.
+Parallelly, the European Parliament was working on the draft regulation of the European Crowdfunding Service Providers, and the topic of payments related to crowdfunded projects has been included in the early drafts of the regulation.
 As soon as the clear outline of the European Crowdfunding Service Providers’ regulation (currently adopted as Regulation EU 2020/1503) was published in early 2019, we carried out an assessment of our current business model to understand the implication of the regulation and found out, that obtaining the payment institution license along with the crowdfunding license is unavoidable unless we change our business model and outsource the payment services to already operating payment institution.

 Crowdestate started the preparations for the application process in late 2019 and submitted its license payment institution license application in late October 2020.
-Over the next 6 months, we worked closely with the Estonian FSA to ensure that all our internal rules and regulations, processes, documentation, and technical capabilities are in line with the requirements of the Payment and E-money Institutions Act.
+Over the next 6 months, we worked closely with the Estonian FSA to ensure that all our internal rules and regulations, processes, documentation, and technical capabilities were in line with the requirements of the Payment and E-money Institutions Act.
 During the application processing period, we provided the Estonian FSA with 10 rounds of answers to their close to 200 business-specific questions.

-Our internal application management team was closely supported by the team of external lawyers, led by Ms. Kirsti Pent from TGS Baltic AS.
+Our internal application management team was closely supported by the team of external lawyers led by Ms Kirsti Pent from TGS Baltic AS.

 Changes in the management structure